 Our PhD students are at the heart of our research culture, and we offer a range of scholarships to support their work.
 They contribute to our broad research strengths, which range from biotechnology, earth sciences and nuclear magnetic resonance to Māori knowledge, linguistics and law.

 A number of our researchers are also successful entrepreneurs who have partnered with business to bring new products and ideas to commercial markets.

 Research institutes and collaboration

-There are more than 40 research institutes and centres at Victoria, each undertaking challenges of national and international concern.
-Victoria collaborates with nearly 100 universities worldwide—through staff and student exchange agreements, collaborative research and strategic partnerships.
+There are more than 40 research institutes and centres at the University, each undertaking challenges of national and international concern.
+Victoria University of Wellington collaborates with nearly 100 universities worldwide—through staff and student exchange agreements, collaborative research and strategic partnerships.

 We are committed to the principles of the Treaty of Waitangi and their implementation in research.
 Our Māori research framework covers Māori knowledge and development as well as all research which is by Māori, for Māori, involves Māori or is relevant to Māori.